lonkamikaze/bsda2/src/bsda_obj.md

 Compatibility could be achieved, but the syntactical impact was deemed too painful.

-The serialisation relies on external commands that might not be present everywhere, namely b64encode(1) and b64decode(1)

-Compatibilty hacks can be found at the very end of the file.
+Compatibilty hacks can be found at the very end of bsda_obj.sh.
 This chapter describes some of the differences between FreeBSD sh and bash that one might have to keep in mind when implementing classes with this framework.